The blogosphere is awash with colorful images of incredible knitting designs. Which knitting bloggers are worth following?

 Harlem Purl is Knitaholic with a yarn stash that never seems to dwindle no matter how much she knits!

 Although not actively blogging anymore, there is plenty of inspiration to be found on this site.

 Fiber Flux by Jennifer

 Jennifer loves knitting and crochet.
-She aims to design patterns that are both fun and easy to make, with easy and clear instructions and bright joyful colors.
+She designs patterns that are fun and easy to make, with clear instructions and bright joyful colors.

 Absoknittinglutely! by Nadia Majid